 "Even breathing," he paused to inhale deeply, "is a waste of my energies."
 A stupid smile was plastered to his face.
 The big pocket of space which Bromi took up was now noticeably empty.
 His heart panged with disappointment.
 The delirium of waking from sleep soon began to fade and was replaced by the heaviness of his eyes and the weight of his body.
 The thought of having to get out of bed bothered him.
 Sure, he was bored all the time but it wasn't like he had the energy to do anything about it.

 "Why'd I even agree to going?
 Yasmin being a dumbass fucked up my day anyway," he muttered.
 Cause you're stupid, his brain answered for him.
 It took him a few counts to ten to finally get up.
 Being prepared was better than looking like a hobo.
 Then again, he'd fit right in.
 The sight of his closet always seemed to bother him.
 Most of his clothes were too proper.
 It amazed Mateo that his mom was so absent and uncaring yet when it came to what he wore it was all too important.

 Still, Mateo was grateful he somewhat didn't look like the first.
 Besides, there was barely a choice.
 Sognore only had one clothing store.
-Just as he were about to finish the top button, his phone began to ring annoyingly loud.
+Just as he was about to finish the top button, his phone began to ring annoyingly loud.
 It was so unexpected that he jumped.
 He rushed over to where he had left his phone, fumbling to open it and furrowing his eyebrows at the name.
 Lee?
 He usually wasn't one to call.

 "Hey what's up?"